exoplatform/exoplatform.github.io/docs/guide/getting-started/start-community.md

 ### With Dockerfile

-- Create a new folder $EXO\_HOME, this file will contain all files needed to run the eXo platform environment
+- Create a new folder $EXO\_HOME, this folder will contain all files needed to run the eXo platform environment.
+> It is recommended to add **$EXO_HOME** as an environment variable in your system, it will be used during all the tutorials.
 - Download the Docker Compose from [here](https://raw.githubusercontent.com/exo-docker/exo-community/master/docker-compose.yml) and save it under $EXO\_HOME
 - Create the folder **conf** which will contain configuration files needed for the services deployed in docker images
 - Download the file configuration file of Nginx server from [here](https://raw.githubusercontent.com/exo-docker/exo-community/master/conf/nginx.conf) and save it under the folder **conf**